SPRING / SUMMER 2011 = SPRING / SUMMER 2026

 Guy Bourdin For Charles Jourdan

 Guy Bourdin’s 30 year collaboration with Vogue France began in 1955, where he was hired by editor and chief Edmonde Charles-Roux.
 In one of his first photos for the magazine, a model daintily holds the tips of her white chapeau, staring sweetly at the lens.
 Above her hangs five severed calf's heads, their lifeless tongues extended, as curved hooks penetrate the tops of their heads.
 It is an arresting image, and it would not be Bourdin’s last.
-Before running the image, Charles-Roux instructed the art director to crop out the decapitations, leaving only the model’s softly elegant gaze.
+Before running the picture however, Charles-Roux instructed the art director to crop out the decapitations, leaving only the model’s softly elegant gaze.
 Perhaps 1955 was too early for such explicit visualizations of sex and death.

 Bourdin, proclaimed by highly respected Photo magazine as “the photographer of inventiveness, of the imagination,” is one of the most important and influential fashion photographers of the 20th century.
 His mastery of color (he began his career as a painter) is perhaps matched only by William Eggleston.
 His art direction and composition, unparalleled.
 His ability to craft a scenario, often surreal, sexy and subversive all at once, within a single frame, is peerless.
 Under the unyielding support of Francine Crescent, Charles-Roux’s successor, Bourdin flourished, making Vogue France the undisputed queen of fashion magazines in the 1970s, his technicolor editorial and advertisements fantasies hotly anticipated each month, though not with controversies.

-in the press was also key, and they secured prominent positions within Harper’s Bazaar and Vogue France.
-Bourdain’s cover of Vogue France’s March 1966 issue featuring a red miniskirt, red tights and red Pierre Cardin shoes led Jourdan to hire Bourdin, sparking a twelve year collaboration (1967 - 1979), in which Bourdain effectively served as de facto creative director for the brand.
+Bourdin’s work caught the eye of Roland Jourdan, the son of Charles Jourdan, who established a namesake shoe brand in 1921.
+The brand’s success from the 1950s onwards stemmed from its flexibility in sizing and colorways, and its positioning within the the haute couture establishment (both Christian Dior and Pierre Cardin were clients).
+Their understanding of good promotion in the press was also key, and they secured prominent positions within Harper’s Bazaar and Vogue France.
+Bourdin’s cover of Vogue France’s March 1966 issue featuring a red miniskirt, red tights and red Pierre Cardin shoes led Jourdan to hire Bourdin, sparking a twelve year collaboration (1967 - 1979), in which Bourdin effectively served as de facto creative director for the brand.

 His campaigns from the late Sixties are exercises in perspective and proportion: a gigantic yellow shoe stands majestic in a hotel corridor among pairs of men's black loafers, a model toys with a miniature red one, her red nails and lipstick in the exact hue.
 Things heat up in the 1970s.
 Hired to shoot the campaign for couture maison Patou, his double page advertisement of a red wedge on the left, and an unplugged outlet oozing with blood on the right, prompted the fashion label to cancel his contract without an utterance.
 Bourdain’s campaign from March 1975 in Jours de France of a pair of pink shoes haphazardly spilled on the sidewalk in front of a chalk outline of a woman's body drew letters of outrage and disgust from readers.